C0deWiser/exiftool/laravel.md

 ]);
 ```

+Finally, you may apply collected rules to a `FormRequest`.

 ## Flatten array of attributes

-Flatten array of attributes may be useful to automatically building of
+Flatten array of attributes may be useful for automated building of
-user-interface.
+user interface.
 It is a key-value array, there key is full-qualified
 attribute name (as in `rules` array) and value is raw attribute specification.

 Some attributes may have an `enum` property.
 [Read more](README.md#enum-values).